ivancintron/ivancintron-webpage/content/about.md

 I have been inspired by others to learn to create and maintain my own webspace/domain because it is not only empowering but something that with time passing less of us know how to do.

-I want to go from a consumption only type of platform to a truly creative and free arena that is my own.
+I want to go from a consumption focused type of platform to a truly creative and free arena that is my own.

 [Back to the Homepage](/)